Cold Smoked Salmon

 • Make seasoning.
 In a large bowl, combine the salt, brown sugar, coriander, and dill.
 Sprinkle 1 cup of the salt and sugar mixture on the plastic wrap, making it extend 1 inch past where the salmon will lay.

-1 ½ cups salt, 1 ½ cups brown sugar, 2 Tablespoons coriander seeds, 2 Tablespoons fresh dill
+1 ½ cups Kosher salt, 1 ½ cups brown sugar, 2 Tablespoons coriander seeds, 2 Tablespoons fresh dill

 • Season salmon.
 Place the salmon skin-side down on top of the salt and sugar mixture.
 Sprinkle the remaining salt and sugar on top of the salmon, making sure there are no exposed pieces of the salmon remaining.